3ly-Al-husseiny/CV/README.md

 - Arabic: Fluent
 - English: Advanced (C1)
-- French: Basic
+- French: Basic (b1)

 ---

 This resume is maintained and updated regularly.
-Please refer to this repository for the most recent version.
+Please refer to t